 Are you a prospective student?

-We are happy to meet with prospective UW–Madison students to discuss the psychology major during nonpeak advising.
-Peak advising occurs during the first three weeks of each semester and during registration time (during the months of March/April and October/November).
+We are happy to meet with prospective UW–Madison students to discuss the psychology major during winter, spring, and summer break.
 We require a minimum of two weeks advance notice to schedule an appointment.
 You may contact us via email: firstname.lastname@example.org.